asulibraries/MergePDF/README.md

 - **`GET /`** - Health check endpoint
 - **`GET /merge`** - Merges PDFs from a resource's member list

-The `/merge` endpoint accepts a resource URL via the `Apix-Ldp-Resource` header, fetches the member list, downloads the first file for each member, converts non-PDFs to PDF format, and returns a merged PDF.
+The `/merge` endpoint accepts a resource URL via the `X-Islandora-Event` header, fetches the member list, downloads files for each member (retrying alternate URLs if conversion fails), converts non-PDFs to PDF format, and returns a merged PDF.

 ## Requirements